We all love sales.

 - Illegal cosmetic products are not bound by regulations and don’t have to undergo safety checks.

-- They may contain substandard or even dangerous chemicals, such as lead, arsenic, mercury, in addition to high levels of aluminum and dangerous bacteria, such as E. Coli bacteria, animal feces and urine.
+- Fake makeup and cosmetics often don’t have the same quality and safety.
+They may contain substandard or even dangerous chemicals, such as lead, arsenic, and mercury, in addition to high levels of aluminum and dangerous bacteria, such as E. Coli bacteria, animal feces and urine.

 - Illegal cosmetics operations in places like mainland China don’t have the same sanitation standards as regulated manufacturers.